 Figure 2.2 Here

 The site of Petrovac 1, on the Radan Mt. in southern Serbia, is set within the raw material deposit on the edge of one of the calderas of the Lece volcanic complex (Miladinović 2012).
 Thousands of artefacts have been collected from the surface of sector G of this site; while almost no Levallois products were recorded.
-There are numerous discoidal, single- and multi-platform cores, as well as unstandardised tools on flakes (scrapers, notches, and denticulates).
+There are numerous discoidal, single- and multi-platform cores, as well as unstandardised tools on flakes (scrapers, notches and denticulates).
 The excavations undertaken in 2020 and 2021 revealed that the site contains three distinct geological layers.
 Layer 2 yielded lithic material similar to that collected from the surface, while layer 3 contained numerous irregular (mostly unretouched) small flakes, together with massive choppers made of pyroclastic rocks (Mihailović et al. 2021).
 Based on the lithic material collected so far, it can be assumed that the finds from Petrovac 1 (especially those which originated from layer 3) belong to the Lower Palaeolithic.
 In order to confirm this, however, it will be necessary to establish the chronology and check the stratigraphic integrity of the artefact-bearing layers.
 The TL, OSL and palaeomagnetic dating of the artefact-bearing layers is currently under way.

 Discussion